-85. Subparagraph $\frac{2(D)(ii) \text{ recognizes}(3)(B) \text{ states}}{(3)(B) \text{ states}}$ that custody transfers to individuals who are not members of the child's family should be treated the same as custody transfers to family members if, at the time of the transfer, (1) the transferee individual hashad a close relationship for a substantial period with the child or with the parent or guardian of the child, and (2) the parent or guardian reasonably considers the transferee to be a fit custodian of the child.
+5. Subparagraph (3)(B) states that custody transfers to individuals who are not members of the child's family should be treated the same as custody transfers to family members if, at the time of the transfer, (1) the transferee had a close relationship for a substantial period with the child or with the parent or guardian of the child, and (2) the parent or guardian reasonably considers the transferee to be a fit custodian of the child.

-One An example of individuals who are covered by an individual included in subparagraph 2(D)(ii) are(3)(B) is someone sometimes known as a "fictive kin."
-In many circumstances, especially in certain cultures, an individual who is not related to the child but who has a close and long-standing relationship with the child or parent is, effectively, considered by the family as a family member to be a family member.
+An example of an individual included in subparagraph (3)(B) is someone sometimes known as a "fictive kin."
+In many circumstances, especially in certain cultures, an individual who is not related to the child but who has a close and long-standing relationship with the child or parent is, effectively, considered by the family to be a family member.
 The reasons and origins of the relationship may be varied.
 For example, the relationship may have a racial or ethnic origin or it may arise from the parent and the "fictive kin" living closely or in the same neighborhood.
 For purposes of this article, such an individual has a sufficiently close relationship that the individual is treated in a fashion similar to a family member as long as the parent or guardian reasonably considers the individual to be a fit custodian of the child.
-(See Fla.
-Stat. tit.
-V sec.
-39.4015(2)(d) for a definition of "fictive kin.")